dudinda/External-Merge-Sorting/README.md

 .\ExtSort.exe generate output.txt 1048576
 ```

-To start sorting a file with the correct data format the following command can be executed:
+To start sorting a file with the correct data format the following commands can be executed:
 ```powershell
 .\ExtSort.exe sort output.txt output_sorted.txt IO
 ```